CatenaTools/catena-public-docs/engines/unity/parties.md

 }
 ```

-### Other Party functionality
+## Other Party Functionality

+### Events

-In addition to joining and leaving parties, there are a few other functions that can be called to modify the party in various ways.
-Whenever a party is updated, the event `CatenaPartiesManager.OnPartyUpdate` will be invoked, and will contain the updated party data. `OnPartyUpdate` will be invoked in response to either the player attempting to make changes to the party, or if another player in the party makes changes - keeping you up to date with the latest party information.
+In addition to joining and leaving parties, there are a few other functions that can be called to modify the party.
+{% admonition type="info" %}
+Whenever a player makes changes to a party, the `CatenaPartiesManager.OnPartyUpdate` event will be invoked, and will contain the updated party data.
+{% /admonition %}
+`OnPartyUpdate` keeps you up to date with the latest party information.

-#### Readying Up
+### Readying Up

-In some cases, it may be helpful to have players say when they are ready, for cases such as the party leader needing everyone to be ready before starting matchmaking.
-This ready status can then be checked for all party members, as a way to confirm when everyone is ready.
-In order for a party member to 'ready up' you can call `CatenaPartiesManager.ReadyUp(bool isReady)` - giving the argument True for readying up, and False to un-ready up.
+In some cases, it may be helpful to have players indicate when they are "ready".
+For example, the party leader may need everyone to be ready before starting matchmaking.

+To "ready up" a party member, you can call `CatenaPartiesManager.ReadyUp(bool isReady)`, with the argument `True` for readying up, and `False` to un-ready up.
+This sets a status which can be checked to confirm whether a given party member is ready.

 You can get the ready status of a player through the party data that is returned when joining or updating a party.

-#### Leader Abilities
+### Leader Abilities

-The party leader has access to some functionality that the other players do not - such as kicking players, or promoting other players to leaders.
+The party leader has access to some functionality that the other players do not — such as kicking players, or promoting other players to leaders.

-- **To check the leader status of a player:** You can see if the current user is the leader via `CatenaPartiesManager.IsLeader()`, and otherwise check a player's leader status through the party data that is returned when joining or updating a party.
+#### Check the leader status of a player:
+You can see if the current user is the leader via `CatenaPartiesManager.IsLeader()`.
+You can also check a player's leader status through the party data that is returned when joining or updating a party.

+#### Kick a player:
-- **To kick a player:** Add a call to `CatenaPartiesManager.KickPlayer(string playerId)`, with the argument being the player ID of the player you want to kick.
+Add a call to `CatenaPartiesManager.KickPlayer(string playerId)`, passing the player ID of the player you want to kick.

-- **To promote a player to be the leader:** Add a call to`CatenaPartiesManager.SetLeader(string playerId)`, with the argument being the player ID of the player you want to set as the new leader.
-(The player ID can be checked through the party data that is returned when joining/updating a party)
+#### Promote a player to be the leader:
+Add a call to`CatenaPartiesManager.SetLeader(string playerId)`, passing the player ID of the player you want to set as the new leader.
+(You can get the player ID from the party data that is returned when joining/updating a party.)

-#### Party Metadata
+### Party Metadata

-In addition to the ready status and leader status of a player, you can add other arbitrary metadata to both the party and individual players - allowing you to attach data and send that data to other members of the party.
+In addition to the ready status and leader status of a player, you can add other arbitrary metadata to the party and to individual players.
+That data will be made available to all members of the party.

+#### Create metadata:
-- **To create metadata:** Add a call to `CatenaPartiesManager.CreateMetadata()` - you will need to provide a string as the key for the data, and an instance of `Catena.Groups.EntityMetadata`, as well as optionally the player ID of the player to add the metadata to.
+Make a call to `CatenaPartiesManager.CreateMetadata`.
+You will need to provide:
+- a string as the key for the data
+- an instance of `Catena.Groups.EntityMetadata`
+- (optionally) the player ID of the player to add the metadata to

 If a player ID is not given, then the metadata will be added to the overall party.

+#### Update metadata:
+Similarly, make a call to `CatenaPartiesManager.UpdateMetadata()`, providing:
+- the key for the data you want to update
+- the updated metadata
-- **To update metadata:** The requirements are similar to `CreateMetadata`, but this time calling `CatenaPartiesManager.UpdateMetadata()` - with the string being the key for the data you want to update, and providing the metadata as well as the optional player ID.
-You can also optionally add an `UpdateMetadataOperationType` as well, indicating whether you want to overwrite or append to the data - the default functionality being to overwrite.
+- (optionally) the player ID

+You can also optionally add an `UpdateMetadataOperationType`, indicating whether you want to overwrite or append to the data.
+(Overwriting is the default.)

+#### Delete metadata:
-- **To delete metadata:** Add a call to `CatenaPartiesManager.DeleteMetadata()`, providing the key for the data you want to delete and the optional player ID.
-For deleting metadata, you can define a `DeleteJsonMetadataTypeType` (which defaults to the entire entry), and a list of json properties to remove, if not deleting the whole entry.
+Make a call to `CatenaPartiesManager.DeleteMetadata()`, providing:
+- the key for the data you want to delete
+- (optionally) the player ID

+You can optionally define a `DeleteJsonMetadataTypeType` (which defaults to the entire entry), and a list of JSON properties to remove, if you don't want to delete the whole entry.

-### Sample script
+## Sample script

 The following is an example script that includes public functions for all the different options for parties, with comments indicating when to call functions, and where to insert your own code, or calls to your own code.